xlladdins/xll/docs/Excel4MacrosA-D.md

 | 6            | Double line   |
 | 7            | Hairline      |

-**Note   **For compatibility with earlier versions of Microsoft Excel, TRUE and FALSE values for the above arguments create a thin border or no border, respectively.
+**Note&nbsp;&nbsp;&nbsp;**For compatibility with earlier versions of Microsoft Excel, TRUE and FALSE values for the above arguments create a thin border or no border, respectively.

-Shade    corresponds to the Shade check box in the Border dialog box of Microsoft Excel version 4.0.
+Shade&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Shade check box in the Border dialog box of Microsoft Excel version 4.0.
 This argument is included for compatibility only.

 Outline\_color, left\_color, right\_color, top\_color, and bottom\_color
 are numbers from 1 to 56 corresponding to the Color box in the Border